 Land surveyors establish boundaries of land, water and airspace to determine property ownership.
-Land surveying courses prepare students for professional surveying licensure exams.
+Therefore, land surveying courses prepare students for professional surveying licensure exams.
 Classes or programs are often found in engineering, architecture or geography departments.
 Many land surveying classes are part of geomatics programs at colleges and universities, but there are also 1-year certificate and 2-year associate's degree programs in land surveying.
 In addition to a high school diploma or GED, land surveying programs may ask for related work experience, a certain GPA and the completion of prerequisite coursework.

 The core curriculum is similar at both education levels, but additional general education classes are included in the associate's degree program.
 One of the requirements is some sort of hands-on work, such as an internship or capstone.
 Distance learning and bachelor's degree programs in the field are other options for aspiring land surveyors.